monero-project/monero/docs/DECOY_SELECTION.md

 Finally, when we are doing decoy selection to find the other members of a ring, our result is a list of global output indexes, which represent a set of transaction outputs with the same amount as the transaction output we are trying to spend.
-We sample these global output indicies according to a certain distribution, with this distribution hopefully statistically matching the distribution of the ages of "true spends", so that the ring member we truely wish to spend is masked from external observers within a certain probability.
+We sample these global output indices according to a certain distribution, with this distribution hopefully statistically matching the distribution of the ages of "true spends", so that the ring member we truly wish to spend is masked from external observers within a certain probability.

 ### How Transaction Unlock Times Affect Decoy Selection